10 Things To Do Inside While In Quarantine

-According to multiple sources, up to two-thirds of the country could be in self-quarantine by mid-April due to the spread of coronavirus COVID-19 cases.
-For most of us, being in quarantine is a new experience and our mental health care can be declining.
+For most of us, being in quarantine is a new experience that can impact our mental health and emotional wellbeing.
 We've never known a life of strictly working from home, only going out for groceries, and not being able to visit friends or family.

 Ask yourself these three questions before you starting the day:

 As humans, emotional health is an essential part of our overall well-being.
 According to Time Magazine, isolation could have a physical impact on your heart health.
 There are extensive psychology and health studies suggesting strategies to combat isolation and loneliness.